-If the Applicant or its Affiliates, either directly or through Subsidiary CDEs, have received QEI(s) from investor(s) in amounts equal to or greater than the allocation requested in Question 1 between January 1, 2013 and the release date for the 2018 NMTC Allocation Application, the Applicant should respond “Yes” to Question 36(a) and complete Question 36(c) and Table E2.
+If the Applicant or its Affiliates, either directly or through Subsidiary Allocatees, have received QEI(s) from investor(s) in amounts equal to or greater than the allocation requested in Question 1 between January 1, 2014 and the release date for the 2019 NMTC Allocation Application, the Applicant should respond “Yes” to Question 36(a) and complete Question 36(c) and Table E2.
 The Applicant should not complete Question 36(b) or Question 36(d).

-Question 36(b), it is required to answer Question 36(d).This Applicant should not respond to Question 36(c) or complete Table E3.
+Applicants that have not received QEI(s) during this time period or received less than the amount requested in Question 1 should respond “No” to Question 36(a).
+Such Applicants are required to respond to Question 36(b).
+If Applicant responds “Yes” to Question 36(b), it must respond to Question 36(c) and complete Table E3.
+If the Applicant responded “No” to Question 36(b), it is required to answer Question 36(d).This Applicant should not respond to Question 36(c) or complete Table E3.

 Only one table (either Table E2 or Table E3) will be evaluated by the CDFI Fund.
 The